Constitution

 A. Record the minutes of all official meetings of the Society and its Board.
 This may be delegated to the Executive Director.

-PARAGRAPH 6 The Board of Directors shall have the general management of the affairs of the Society in conformity to its Constitution and By-Laws.
-It shall appoint all Standing Committees and may appoint Special Committees.
+PARAGRAPH 7 The Board of Directors shall have the general management of the affairs of the Society in conformity to its Constitution and By-Laws.
+It shall approve all Standing Committees.
 Directly, or through its committees, it shall direct the investment and care of the funds of the Society; make disbursements and special appropriations for specific purposes; act upon applications for membership and upon expulsions as provided in these By-Laws; take measure to advance the interest of the Society; have charge and manage all properties of the Society; direct the publications of the society; and fill vacancies in unexpired terms of Officers or Directors.
 It shall make an annual report at the Annual Meeting.
 It shall hold three regular meetings annually.
 No member of the Board of Directors shall receive compensation for his services.
-If an Officer or Director fails to attend any two (2) successive regularly scheduled quarterly meetings of the Board, that position shall be considered vacant at the close of the second meeting and the Board shall fill such vacancy by appointment at the earliest possible time in keeping with the Society’s best interest.
-If the person vacating this position is an Officer, the Board will appoint the successor in keeping with the procedure as stated above.
-If the person vacating the position is a Director, the Board will appoint the successor from the appropriate district.
+If an Officer or Director fails to attend any unexcused two (2) successive regularly scheduled quarterly meetings of the Board, that position shall be considered vacant at the close of the second meeting and the Board shall fill such vacancy by appointment at the earliest possible time in keeping with the Society’s best interest.
+If the person vacating this position is an Officer or At-Large Director, the Board will appoint the successor in keeping with the procedure as stated above.
+If the person vacating the position is a Chapter Director, the Board will contact the appropriate Chapter and request a successor.

 CHAPTER V - COMMITTEES

-PARAGRAPH 1 The Board of Directors shall appoint the members of all Standing Committees and the President shall select the Chairman thereof, EXCEPT as to the Long Range Planning Committee (See SEC.
-8, this Article); the Chairman of the Long Range Planning Committee shall be elected annually by the members of said committee at the first meeting of the said committee after the Annual Meeting of the society, and the name of the Chairman of the Committee shall be reported to the President and the Board of Directors immediately after his election, by the secretary of the committee.
+PARAGRAPH 1 The Board of Directors shall approve the members of all Standing Committees and the President shall select the Chairman thereof, EXCEPT as to the Long Range Planning Committee (See Chapter V, Paragraph 3, #8); the Chairman of the Long Range Planning Committee shall be elected annually by the members of said committee at the first meeting of the said committee after the Annual Meeting of the society, and the name of the Chairman of the Committee shall be reported to the President and the Board of Directors immediately after his election, by the secretary of the committee.

 PARAGRAPH 2 All Standing Committees shall be composed of at least three members.